Shayokh144/Book_Notes/Work/The Effective Engineer.md

 #### Beware the mythical man-month
-In engineering, project durations typ- ically get measured in terms of person-hours, person-days, person-weeks, or person-months i.e. the number of hours, days, weeks, or months of work that it takes an average engineer to complete a project.
-Unfortunately, this type of accounting leads to the myth that people and time are in- terchangeable.
+In engineering, project durations typically get measured in terms of person-hours, person-days, person-weeks, or person-months i.e. the number of hours, days, weeks, or months of work that it takes an average engineer to complete a project.
+Unfortunately, this type of accounting leads to the myth that people and time are interchangeable.

 #### Validate estimates against historical data